rpremis1/rafa-max-OIM3640/README.md

 ## Tweets

 This page allows a user to search for tweets by a certain user(name) containing a keyword, and specify whether or not they want to include retweets/replies.
 The following is an example of a query looking for tweets by Elon Musk containing the word 'speech' that can include retweets and replies.
+CHECK

 ![tweets](images/tweet_list.jpeg.png)